Item 1: THE RING.

 1. No physical disability and at least 25 years old.

 2. Hold a medical certificate endorsed by the Council.

-3. Hold proper certification as to their work experience, health, age and occupation.
+3. Hold proper certification as to their work experience, health,

 4. Certified by the Council as properly qualified.